 It is not unknown to the millennials that money is the root cause of many divorces and the reason why couples fight.
 Monetary issues are highly sensitive.
 This is all the more evident in the case of shortage of dollars.
 As a result, millennials now prefer budgeting, keeping their family and spouses in the process.

 7. Credit cards lead to higher expenses:

 Though for millennials buying a $1,000 gadget via credit card is easier, yet they prefer to pay in cash, as doing so lets them feel the pain of parting with their hard earned dollars.

 Millennials don’t want to get into insurmountable debt.
 This is why they don’t want to go on a shopping spree without having a robust repayment plan.
 Hence, they are safe from debt as they can manage sudden periods of unemployment or gigantic medical bills.

 Millennials want less fuss in lives.
 This makes them avoid credit cards as staying debt free allows them to relax because they don’t have to worry about over-limit fees, credit limit, late fines, interest, yearly charges and so on.
 For them, saving money before buying any item is the most suitable strategy as they can gauge their own affordability in accordance with the present rate of inflation.

 2 Financial factors that made millennials wary of credit cards

 The recession made a big impact upon the millennials.
 In 2012, 36 percent of millennials were living with their parents.
-Meanwhile, .
+Meanwhile, the unemployment rate for the people between 16 and 24 years in 2014 was 14.2 percent.
 No wonder, millennials became wary of making payments through credit cards and incur fresh debt.

 2. Student loan debt